 This page is available in 3 languages

-EPSO provides the EU Institutions with a list of successful candidates and their CVs in electronic format.
-At the same time, EPSO establishes the recruitment quota per Institution, i.e. it determines how many successful candidates on the list may be recruited by each Institution based on the needs they expressed prior to publication of the competition, and on the number of available successful candidates.
-As a general rule, the quota is lifted three months (or six months in the case of some specialists) after the publication of the reserve list, and institutions can then recruit freely.
-Quotas may be extended up to six months for generalist profiles, and up to one year for specialists.
+The institutions are assigned a quota of candidates that they can recruit from the list based on their needs - which is normally lifted three or six months (in the case of some specialists) after the publication of the reserve list, and institutions can then recruit freely.
+Quotas may be extended up to six months for generalist profiles and up to one year for specialists.